 Saudi Arabia-based operator STC again delayed plans to acquireVodafone Group’s business in Egypt, citing logistical reasons.

-A survey conducted by digital association Bitkom found 28 million German smartphone users want a permanent contact-tracing app, despite EU guidelines outlining they be dismantled after purposes are served.
+A survey conducted by digital association Bitkom found 28 million German smartphone users want a permanent contact-tracing app, despite EU guidelines stating they should be dismantled after purposes are served.

 Google ditched work on its cloud computing platform Isolated Region, due to geopolitical tensions with the pandemic also a factor in its decision.